-2.5 Detailed Waypoint Descriptions by Area
+6. Appendix 1.
+Detailed Waypoint Descriptions by Area

-2.5.1 The Magmatic Belt and Upper Coastal Areas
+6.1 The Magmatic Belt and Upper Coastal Area

-The Magmatic Belt forms a major topographical feature which divides the coastal plain into two areas.
-The area of the Magmatic Belt and Upper Coastal Area, between As Shugayri in the north and Ahad Al Masariyah in the south was extensively explored during this fieldwork in order to understand the complex magmato-tectonic history of the region.
-The landscape of the Magmatic Belt is characterised by folded schists and deformed granites which enclosed a number of sedimentary basins, and is associated with a number of isolated volcanic cones to the west of the line, such as the Sabiya volcanoes (see Figure 2.3).
-The landscape in the Upper Coastal Area is characterised by broad sedimentary plains which are incised by numerous rivers, and, closer to the magmatic belt, enclosed areas of sediments surrounded by rough lava fields (see Figure 2.4).
+The magmatic belt forms a major topographical feature which divides the coastal plain into two areas.
+The area of the Magmatic Belt and Upper Coastal Area, between Al Shugayri in the north and Ahad Al Masariyah in the south was extensively explored during this fieldwork in order to understand the complex magmato-tectonic history of the region.
+The landscape of the magmatic belt is characterised by folded schists and deformed granites which enclosed a number of sedimentary basins, and is associated with a number of isolated volcanic cones to the west of the line, such as the Sabya volcanoes (see Figure 3).
+The landscape in the Upper Coastal Area is characterised by broad sedimentary plains which are incised by numerous rivers, and, closer to the magmatic belt, enclosed areas of sediments surrounded by rough lava fields (see Figure 4).

-WP147, 149, 151, 152 - Jebel Akwah Cinder Cones
+WP147, 149, 151, 152 - The Sabya Volcanoes

-The two cinder cones at Sabiya, referred to as Jebel Akwah, and their lava flows are marked topographic features in an otherwise flat landscape, occurring slightly west of the main magmatic belt.
+The two volcanoes at Sabya are marked topographic features in an otherwise flat landscape, and occurring slightly west of the main magmatic belt.
 Whilst no finds were recorded from the CASP survey, lithics were observed by Dr Anthony Sinclair during previous visits to the area.
-During the current fieldwork, the southern side of the southern cinder cone was visited (Figure 2.17), as well as the wadi valley between the two volcanoes, although sandstorm conditions during the latter visit hampered observations.
-The area directly to the south and east of the southern cinder cone is undergoing extensive development, including the building of an electricity plant, which will destroy any archaeology except that closest to the volcano slopes.
-As previously discussed, the presence of xenoliths gives important insights into magmatic processes suggesting involvement of the mantle of the lithosphere or of the asthenosphere (Figure 2.8).
+During the current fieldwork, the southern side of the southern volcano was visited (Figure 17), as well as the wadi valley between the two volcanoes, although sandstorm conditions during the latter visit hampered observations.
+The area directly to the south and east of the southern volcano is undergoing extensive development, including the building of an electricity plant, which will destroy any archaeology except that closest to the volcano slopes.
+As previously discussed, the presence of xenoliths gives important insights into magmatic processes suggesting involvement of the mantle of the lithosphere or of the asthenosphere (Figure 8).